scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 The ADC can now be directly included in the signal chain noise analysis, and leads to a guideline for optimizing the signal chain's gain:

 Increase the gain just to the point where the noise density of the last stage before the ADC is a bit higher than that of the ADC, then stop.
-Don’t bother increasing the signal chain gain any more - you’re just amplifying noise, and decreasing the allowable range of inputs.
+Don’t bother increasing the signal chain gain any more - you’re just amplifying noise and decreasing the allowable range of inputs.

 This runs counter to the conventional wisdom of "filling" the ADC’s input range.
 There may be benefit to using more of an ADC’s input range if there are steps or discontinuities in the ADC’s transfer function, but for "well behaved" ADCs (most sigma delta ADCs and modern, high-resolution Successive Approximation Register (SAR) ADCs), optimizing by noise is the preferred approach.